A French icon totters: country's biggest Gauloise plant may close

-NANTES, France, April 14 In a blow to Gallic pride, the largest Gauloise cigarette factory in France may be shut down.
+NANTES, France In a blow to Gallic pride, the largest Gauloise cigarette factory in France may be shut down.

 The dark-tobacco Gauloise - a macho smoke as evocative of France as the beret or the baguette - has already seen its best days.
 The last original-style Gauloise made on French soil was rolled in 2005 in Lille before production moved to Spain.